GoogleChrome/developer.chrome.com/site/en/blog/fledge-api/index.md

 * `auctionConfig`<br>
 The auction configuration object passed to `navigator.runAdAuction()`.
 * `trustedScoringSignals`<br>
-Values retrieved at auction time from the seller's trusted server, representing the seller's opinion of the ad.
+Values retrieved at auction time from the seller's FLEDGE service, representing the seller's opinion of the ad.
 * `browserSignals`<br>
 An object constructed by the browser, including information that the browser